-A general procedure sufficient for measuring the noise power spectrum is described has been described 10.

-4.1.3 Assessment Procedure: In-Plane Spatial Resolution and Edge Enhancement
+4.1.3 Assessment Procedure: In-Plane, Through-Plane (Z-axis) Spatial Resolution and Edge Enhancement

-This procedure is recommended to be used by a physicist at the vendor origin or at an imaging site, to insure spatial resolution and edge enhancement are within adequate range for protocol design (Section 3.4).

-The in-plane point response function shall be measured using one of the following methods: using the derivative of the edge response function (ERF) measured from the oversampled outside edge of, for example, the COPD Gene phantom as in the reference by Judy 7, or using standard CT performance phantoms such as the ACR phantom or CATphan.
+The vendor shall confirm that the slice profile, point spread and edge response functions, PSF and ERF respectively, meet the standards specified for scanner qualification (Section 3.1 and Table 3.1.2) and are within adequate range for protocol design (Section 3.4 and Table 3.4.2).
 The derived point response function shall meet the specifications outlined for spatial resolution in Table 3.1.2.
 Specifications are restated here for convenience and include:

 The point response function shall demonstrate a Full-width at half-maximum (FWHM) ≤ 1.0 mm.

+Procedures for assessing PSF and and ERF has been published using the derivative of the edge response function (ERF) measured from the oversampled outside edge of, for example, the phantom as in the reference by Judy 7, or using standard CT performance phantoms such as the ACR phantom or CATphan.

-The procedure for measuring Edge Enhancement (EE) shall be performed as follows:
+Using either phantom, the procedure for measuring Edge Enhancement (EE) shall be performed as follows:

 EE shall be derived from the edge response function according to the equation: